libmir/blog/_posts/2016-12-12-writing-efficient-numerical-code.md

 }
 ```

-We can notice right away there's a change in the assertion check in the input contract of the function -
+First off, there's a change in the assertion check in the input contract of the function -
 `assert(output.structure == input.structure)`.
-As previously said, and as the name implies, `assumeSameStructure` requires
+As previously said, and as the name implies, `assumeSameStructure` assumes that is the case.
-this so.
 This means one of these slices should not be non-contiguous.
-We can also notice `byElement` is not used in
+Notably, `byElement` is not used in
 this instance.

-Now, let's examine performance differences by running the [benchmark program](https://github.com/libmir/mir/blob/master/benchmarks/ndslice/binarization.d).
+Now, let's compare the impact of these changes on performance by running the [benchmark program](https://github.com/libmir/mir/blob/master/benchmarks/ndslice/binarization.d).
-On my machine result is following:
+The results are as follows:

 ```d
 Running ./binarization